Postie bike noun: an Australia Post motorcycle used for mail delivery; a second-hand Australia Post motorcycle.

 This year in the ACT the familiar sight of the postie delivering mail on a red motorbike began to change.
 In May we saw Australia Post’s three-wheeled electric vehicles on our streets, the new mode of transport being rolled out across the nation to replace the postie bike.
 Postie bike is an Australian term dating from the 1980s.
 (The word postie is much older—this informal abbreviation for a postman or postwoman is first found in the 17th century.)

 The electric vehicles are a move to a greener technology, and a response to the increasing volume of parcel mail delivered by posties.
 ‘The new vehicles are safer, narrower, cleaner, and can carry more than the traditional postie bike’, says an Australia Post flyer.

 Many will be sad to see the last of the postie bikes, first introduced in the 1970s.
-The motorcycle of choice for Australia Post has typically been the Honda C110, a two-stroke bike with a top speed of about 80 kph.
+The motorcycle of choice for Australia Post has typically been the Honda C110, a four-stroke bike with a top speed of about 80 kph.
 Because they are made especially for Australia Post, the rest of us can buy only used postie bikes when they are sold off from the fleet.

 The second-hand postie bike (or postie motorbike) is popular with Australians, and often has an interesting life long after postal service.
 Early evidence of the term occurs in the context of fast-food meal delivery: